.

 Kyoto Garden Holland park water trees, blossoms, fish tranquility

-Kyoto Garden Holland park water trees, blossoms, fish tranquillity
+Kyoto Garden Holland Park water trees, blossoms, fish tranquillity

-By Chamber of Commerce of Kyoto in 1991.
+By the Chamber of Commerce of Kyoto in 1991.
 This was to be part of the London celebrations of the Japan Festival in 1992.

 Garden features kyoto style

-Garden features Kyoto style
+The Garden features Kyoto style

 Japonica Kerria Japanese Garden Holland Park yellow pompom blossom